m039/XLIS/ObjC-Swift-Interop/Readme.md

 ## Notes

-- I would like to bypass ObjC/C++ and use SwiftLibrary directly in a C++ project, but looks like there are no options.
+- I would like to bypass ObjC/C++ and use SwiftLibrary directly in a C++ project, but it looks like there are no options.
 - Possibility to use Swift from ObjC/C++ (and vise-versa) is out of the box.